 The financial statements of the Company and its subsidiary incorporated at Hong Kong S.A.R. are translated from the functional currency into RMB.
 Assets and liabilities are translated into RMB using the applicable exchange rates at the balance sheet date.
 Equity accounts other than earnings (deficits) generated in the current period are translated into RMB using the appropriate historical rates.
 Revenues, expenses, gains and losses are translated into RMB using the average exchange rates for the relevant period.
-The resulted foreign currency translation adjustments are recorded as a component of other comprehensive income or losses in the consolidated statements of comprehensive income or losses in the consolidated statements of changes in shareholders' (deficit)/equity.
+The resulted foreign currency translation adjustments are recorded as a component of other comprehensive income or losses in the consolidated statements of comprehensive income or losses in shareholders' (deficit)/equity.